Privacy Policy

 7.2 Third-Party Service Providers:

-• Payment processors and financial service providers (for secure payment processing)
+• Payment processors (including Stripe) and financial service providers including Affirm (for secure payment processing)

-• Educational institutions and training providers (when you enroll in their courses)
+• Educational institutions and training providers (when you enrol in their courses)

 • Customer service and communication platforms